MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_every_meeting_online_on** - True if the users account is set to have online meetings on by default.
 Helps us understand if there are any issues with online meeting enabled calendars.

+- **is_forwarding_allowed** - True by default.
+Used to check if user is allowing event to be forwarded and determine usage of response options for events.

+- **is_hide_attendees** - False by default.
+Used to check if user is hiding attendees on an event and determine usage of response options for events.

 - **is_location_permission_granted** – Whether user has granted system location permission to the app.
 If location permission is granted, the app can show extra utility information in the user interface.
 Knowing if location permission is granted will allow us to know how often the extra utility information is being shown to users.

+- **is_new_time_proposal_allowed** - True by default.
+Used to check if user is allowing time proposals for event and determine usage of response options for events.

 - **is_organizer** - Helps us understand if meetings are able to be edited and created by the organizer correctly.

 - **is_recurring** - Helps us understand if there is an issue that specifically impacts recurring meetings.

+- **is_response_requested** - True by default.
+Used to check if user is requesting responses from attendees and determine usage of response options for events.

 - **launch_point** - The launch point of the action.
 Can be values such as widget header, widget footer, widget all day, and calendar shortcut.
 Helps us understand the context that the action was started from.